omahs/support/faq.md

 When you receive an invoice you may have the option to pay it using another currency that the one the invoice issuer expects.

-If you chose to do so an on-chain exchange will be called at payment time, and the invoice issuer will receive the currency he expected.
+If you choose to do so an on-chain exchange will be called at payment time, and the invoice issuer will receive the currency he expected.

 For now this feature is only supported on Ethereum and Polygon between the currencies DAI and USDC.

 ### How much does the swap feature cost?

-When using the swap feature, additional fee will be applied to the payer:
+When using the swap feature, additional fees will be applied to the payer:
  - Exchange fees (0.3% of the total amount)
  - Request swap fees (0.5% of the total amount)